Village boy to Balakot hero: Meet Squadron Leader Pankaj Arvind Bhujade

 The defence ministry on Wednesday announced the winners of the Vayu Sena Medal (Gallantry) and other military awards on the eve of Independence Day celebrations.

-Bhujade is a fighter pilotfrom Nagpur, according to a press release issued by the PRO of the defence ministry here.
+Bhujade is a fighter pilot from Nagpur, according to a press release issued by the PRO of the defence ministry here.

 Complete list of 132 Gallantry Awards approved on Independence Day eve